Architectus-Ratiocinationis/Cognitive-Forge-SPIL/README.md

 # Cognitive Forge & Simulated Parallel Inferential Logic (SPIL)

 Welcome to the official repository for the **Cognitive Forge** and the **Simulated Parallel Inferential Logic (SPIL)** framework.
-This project is dedicated to providing an open-source, non-commercial framework for advanced AI-driven reasoning and prompt engineering.
+This project is dedicated to providing a framework for advanced AI-driven reasoning and prompt engineering.

-## Core Tenets
+## Licensing

-* **Non-Commercial:** This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
-It is free to use, share, and adapt for non-commercial purposes only.
-It cannot be monetized or sold.
+This project uses a **dual-licensing** model to balance community collaboration with sustainable development.

-* **Open Source:** We believe in the power of community and welcome contributions.
+* **Community & Open Source Use:** The framework is licensed under the **GNU Affero General Public License v3 (AGPLv3)**.
+You are free to use, modify, and share it and any derivatives, as long as you also share your modifications under the same license.
+See the [LICENSE](LICENSE) file for the full text.

-* **Trust in AI's Latent Knowledge:** The SPIL framework is designed to leverage the vast, untapped potential of Large Language Models without the constraints of "Example Anchoring."
+* **Proprietary & Commercial Use:** If you wish to use this framework in a closed-source or commercial product without the open-source obligations of the AGPLv3, you must obtain a separate commercial license.
+Please contact **TheHumanEngine@proton.me** to inquire.

 ---